GoSecure/pyrdp/README.md

 ## Using PyRDP as a Library
 If you're interested in experimenting with RDP and making your own tools, head over to our [documentation section](docs/README.md) for more information.

+## Using PyRDP with Bettercap
+We wanted to test using PyRDP to man-in-the-middle all RDP connections on a given LAN.
+Due to our architecture right now this redirects to a single destination RDP server specified on the command-line.
+If you're interested in making that working, check out [this document](docs/bettercap-rdp-mitm.md) for more information.

 ## Contributing to PyRDP
 See our [contribution guidelines](CONTRIBUTING.md).